jkuang7/jkuang7/README.md

 - 👨‍💻 I'm Jian, a fullstack software engineer
 - 💻 After graduating in Computer Science, I attended Fullstack Academy to learn more about software development
-- 📜 Currently, I'm working at Attentive as a Solutions Engineer
+- 📜 Currently, I'm working at Attentive as a Software Engineer
 - When I'm not coding, I'm probably reading 📚 or learning something new 🤔

 ### ⚙️ Languages & Tools